DPCobb/URL-Shortener/readme.md

 }
 ```
 ### /api/v1/urls/users/{KEY}
-This GET request will return all the generated URL's a given user key, in our example adding the key "43a995d29e" would return the following data:
+This GET request will return all the generated URL's for a given user key, in our example adding the key "43a995d29e" would return the following data:
 ```
 [
   {